 This is a To-Do List app extended example which was created with DataKernel and React.
 It shows how to integrate React

-in DataKernel project and how to simply manage routing using HTTP module.
+in a DataKernel project and how to simply manage routing using the HTTP module.
 You can find full example sources on

 Here we will consider only the main app class - ApplicationLauncher.
-It uses DataKernel HttpServerLauncher and
+It uses DataKernel’s HttpServerLauncher and